heptarch/heptarch.github.io/drafts/egcoin.md

 This has a clear link to "eggcorn".
-But it gets better: on hearing "egcoin", someone might mistakenly suppose they had heard "eggcorn", making "egcoin" an eggcorn precisely when it is heard as "eggcoin".
-It is a self-fulfulling prophecy!
+But it gets better: on hearing "egcoin", someone might mistakenly suppose they had heard "eggcorn", making "egcoin" an eggcorn precisely when it is heard as "eggcorn".
+It is a self-fulfilling anti-prophecy!